idanoo/go-mastodon-stats/README.md

-Create readonly account with access to stats DB
+Create readonly account with access to stats DB on postgres

 ```
 CREATE USER gomastodonstats WITH PASSWORD 'superrandompassword';